ceph/ceph/doc/rados/configuration/mclock-config-ref.rst

   .. prompt:: bash #

-    ceph config set [global,osd] osd_mclock_profile <value>
+    ceph config set osd.N osd_mclock_profile <value>

-For example, to change the profile to allow faster recoveries, the following command can be used to switch to the *high_recovery_ops* profile:
+For example, to change the profile to allow faster recoveries on "osd.0", the following command can be used to switch to the *high_recovery_ops* profile:

   .. prompt:: bash #

-    ceph config set osd osd_mclock_profile high_recovery_ops
+    ceph config set osd.0 osd_mclock_profile high_recovery_ops

 .. note:: The *custom* profile is not recommended unless you are an advanced
           user.